ogxd/ogxd.github.io/content/articles/coupling-and-churn/index.md

 Every company wastes resources this way.
 But companies without clear objectives, and without the courage to say "no", will waste *the majority* of their resources this way, without ever noticing.
 Sometimes it ultimately kills the product, and occasionally the company itself.

 Software is particularly exposed to this because there is virtually no hardware cost to development: nothing physical stops you from building the wrong thing.
 And with AI agentic coding, producing code has never been cheaper, so it's never been easier to flood a codebase with solutions nobody asked for.
-The bottleneck was never *writing* the code anyway.
+The bottleneck was never *writing* the code anyway, it's knowing what is worth coding.

 So how do we know, before building something, how much it will really cost us?